By Andrew Field

 One solid example comes from Nimble Storage, who used a dimensional direct mail piece to incentivized prospects to schedule an in-person meeting.
 Each lead received a printed bento box with a mock gift card, branded chop sticks, and a personalized postcard with a unique URL.
 The sales rep would then present the responding prospect with a real gift card for $150 to a local sushi restaurant at their meeting.

 4. It strengthens digital.
 A study done by the Printing Industries of America found that shoppers who receive a direct mail piece pointing them to an online site spend an average of 13 percent more than those who do not receive a printed piece.

-Digital marketing certainly has its place, but it can’t compare to the personal touch of direct mail — especially mail delivered by a carrier pigeon.
+Digital marketing certainly has its place, but it can’t compare to the personal touch of direct mail.
 The “mail moment” can help you stay in others’ memory banks by giving them something tangible to remember you by.
 Don’t miss out on your chance to make an impression.

 Now you can automate your tactile marketing with Tactile Marketing Automation (TMA).
 TMA is the integration of direct mail into your marketing automation platform.
 It makes the sending of timely, personalized physical mail (sales kits, gifts, marketing collateral, etc.) as easy as sending an email.